dgc-network/dgc-platform-v1/examples/splinter/README.md

 1. Start a bash session in the `gridd-alpha` Docker container.
-You will use this container to run Grid commands on `alpha-node-000`.
+You will use this container to run dgc-platform commands on `alpha-node-000`.

    ```
    $ docker exec -it gridd-alpha bash